 Our professional process of cleaning, staining, and sealing will restore the color of the wood and protect it against water damage, sunlight, resist mildew, mold and more.
 We only use a high quality formula based on special waterproofing patented technology that seals out 99% of the wood from water damage.
 Your wood will be stronger and look better than new.

 3 Common Type of Wood Finishes

-2. Semi-Transparent Alkyd stains: Actually penetrate into the wood and will not peel off. they are opaque in color and leave the grain still visible.
+2. Semi-Transparent Alkyd/Oil-Based Stains: Actually penetrate into the wood and will not peel off.
+They are opaque in color and leave the grain still visible.
 Though they do last, they will fade overtime and will need to be re-apply.

 3. Solid Stain or Paint: A solid finish that does not show any wood grain, though the texture of the grain may be apparent.
 The type of wood does not have any impact of the final color.
 This type of finish is mostly recommended for decks and old and damaged wood.